 ingredients for dairy free mashed potatoes

-Potatoes: You can use Russet, Yukon Gold, or white potatoes for this recipe.
+Potatoes: You can use Russet, Yukon Gold, Yellow potatoes, red potatoes, or white potatoes for this recipe.
+All types of potatoes will work.

-Butter Alternative: If you are allergic to dairy or if you prefer to stay 100% vegan, you can use coconut oil, olive oil, avocado oil, or vegan butter like Miyokos or Kite Hill to make these mashed potatoes without milk, instead of using ghee.
+Butter Alternative: If you are allergic to dairy or if you prefer to stay 100% vegan, you can use coconut oil, olive oil, avocado oil, or dairy free butter or vegan buttery spread like Miyokos (the best dairy-free butter in my opinion) or Kite Hill.
+If you are not allergic to dairy, ghee is a great option.
 Ghee is clarified butter, where the dairy proteins and casein have been removed.
 My favorite ghee is 4th and Heart.
-Unfortunately, traces may remain, so if you are allergic to milk, definitely avoid ghee.
+Unfortunately, traces may remain, so if you have a dairy allergy, definitely avoid ghee.
+You can also stir in some dairy free cream cheese for a fun twist.

 4 photos to show how to make dairy free mashed potatoes on the stove top